Everything you need to know about Covid restriction easing in Scotland

 There were some modifications to the original plan laid out by the Scottish Government, which Ms Sturgeon said was “sensible in light of the challenge we continue to face from the Delta variant.”

-She also said that the wearing of face coverings in shops and on public transport in Scotland “for some time to come.”
+She also said that the wearing of face coverings in shops and on public transport will continue in Scotland “for some time to come.”

 She added: “It is important to stress that measures like the continued wearing of face coverings are important, not just to give added protection to the population as a whole, but also to give protection and assurance to those amongst us who are particularly vulnerable and who previously had to shield.”